Lezzer/liam-reilly.info/public/blog/posts/03-cqrs-and-the-api.md

     public byte[] Bytes { get; set; }
 }
 ```

+You may be wondering where its method is?
+How does it do anything.
+This can't be any use surely?

 As I said earlier, in CQRS each command is just the meta data needed to signal intent.
 A command is then passed to a `CommandHandler` which will do the work.